Fashion / Style

 indigenous-australian-designers

 NORTH works with remote community art centres around Australia to develop products that are both visually beautiful and high in quality.
-Their fabric is also designed by remote Indigenous artists allowing the Australian community to connect with the indigenous artists NORTH collaborates with.
-NORTH’s prints are tonal, intricate, and available in multiple cuts, as well as home textiles, and are committed to minimising their environmental impact.
-NORTH is also a part of the Indigenous Art Code of Ethics and ensure transactions of art and money are conducted in a way that empowers artists.
+Their fabric is designed by remote Indigenous artists.
+This ethos connects the Australian community with the indigenous artists that are NORTH's collaborators.
+NORTH’s prints are tonal, intricate, and available in multiple cuts as well as home textiles, as the brand are committed to minimising their environmental impact.
+NORTH is also a part of the Indigenous Art Code of Ethics and ensures transactions of art and money are conducted in a way that empowers artists.

 LYN-AL